Let’s optimize your time-to-hire

 5. Monitor and analyze applicant tracking system (ATS) data.

 Pay close attention to the correlation between the length of each phase of the hiring process vs candidate engagement.
 Do you notice any significant changes across the board?
 What happens when you apply the filter to your top three choices?
 Keep tabs on current and past applicants to refine best practices for each phase of the hiring process.

 These five steps will help bring you back to basics.
 Take a close look at who you want to hire, reach out and hit them where they’re looking for you, make sure your vetting process sets you both up for a successful start with your company, and learn from your past actions.
 I promise, it’s worth the effort.
-A recent study by Aberdeen shows that organizations that invest in recruitment marketing, talent branding, and applicant tracking are typically:
+A study by Aberdeen shows that organizations that invest in recruitment marketing, talent branding, and applicant tracking are typically: